BUQUDEDIHUANG/-.github.io/_pages/about.md

 I am honored to be invited to use this software called github to create a personal homepage, which can give me more opportunities to publish academic papers and communicate with the world's top scientists.

-This is my qq email[2041748368@qq.com], through which you can carry out academic exchanges with me
+This is my qq email[2041748368@qq.com], through which you can carry out academic exchanges with me.